-A day in the life of a Dietitian
+A Day in the Life of a Dietitian

 What does a dietitian do?
 Therapy Focus Dietitian, Claire Breen provides a glimpse into an average working day.

 At Therapy Focus the workload of our dietitians is quite varied, so every day is very different.
-I work between our Bentley, Maddington and Armadale offices and mostly see clients at home or at their closest Therapy Focus office.
-I also work as a clinical supervisor for other dietitians and contribute to developing our dietetic service so that it can be the best it can be for our clients.
+I work between our Bentley, Maddington and Armadale offices and mostly see customers at home or at their closest Therapy Focus office.
+I also work as a clinical supervisor for other dietitians and contribute to developing our dietetic service so that it can be the best it can be for our customers.